-It’s common to pay more for commercial auto coverage in a larger city like Jonesboro than a smaller city like Pine Bluff.
+It’s common to pay more for commercial auto coverage in a large city like Jonesboro than in a smaller city like Pine Bluff.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as tornadoes and floods are also factors.
+Areas susceptible to weather-related events, such as hurricanes and floods, are also factors.

 The distance you routinely travel can influence your commercial auto rate.
 A vehicle with a local route within Little Rock’s city limits is considered lower risk than a vehicle with a regional route that covers all of Central Arkansas.

 The amount of coverage you need affects your premium.
 Policyholders with the Arkansas state minimum limits of 25/50/25 will pay less than a policyholder needing a combined single limit of $1M.

 Arkansas’s state minimum liability limit 25/50/25 is called a split limit.
 It separates, or “splits,” the dollar amounts payable by your insurer for bodily injury and property damage into three groups.
 By choosing Arkansas’s state minimum limits, your policy will pay up to:

 Learn more about liability coverage.
 Discover ways to save on your commercial auto insurance.